-Gravitational waves are one the greatest predictions of Einstein's theory of general relativity.
+Gravitational waves are one of the greatest predictions of Einstein's theory of general relativity.
 In general relativity, gravitation is explained through the curvature of spacetime.
 Massive objects bend spacetime, and the curvature of spacetime tells objects how to move.
 It is the influence of curved spacetime that we call gravity.

 There is an ongoing effort to detect gravitational waves using interferometers on the ground and in space, and through accurate timing of pulsars.
 First detections are expected within the next few years and these observations have the potential to transform our understanding of astrophysics, cosmology and fundamental physics.
 Members of the IoA Gravity Group are involved with all aspects of this work on gravitational wave detection, including source modelling, data analysis and exploring the scientific exploitation of the data.
 To find out more about the group's activities, please click on one of these links.